ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 ##### Fedora Registry
 - Click: [registry.fedoraproject.org](https://registry.fedoraproject.org/)

-The Fedora registry provides a very basic experience.
+The Fedora registry is based on Quay.io and provides a list of container images along with a series of tags to provide older versions of the images.
 You know that it is operated by the Fedora project, so the security should be pretty similar to the ISOs you download.
-That said, there are no older versions of images, and there is really no stated policy about how often the images are patched, updated, or released.
+That said, there is really no stated policy about how often the images are patched, updated, or released.

 ##### Docker Hub